byronbytes/NoLexa/README.md

 A: I believe in keeping software open sourced, but this application is experimental, and I want to keep this private until it's fully stable.
 There also could be legal issues, which I'm trying to avoid, but I'm here to express freedom for others.

+Q: Is this dangerous?

+A: No. I have tested and debugged this on multiple different devices and it is completely safe to use.

 ## Credits
 [MADB for .NET](https://github.com/quamotion/madb)